Working With Your Attorney Law

 So you’ve researched experienced attorneys and contacted a few that you hope will be right for you.
 Now comes the initial consultations with these lawyers.
 The initial consultation is your opportunity to get a feel of what type of lawyer you want to work with and determine if the lawyer you’re meeting with is up to the task.

 At this appointment, you will give the lawyer a rundown of your legal issue and ask any questions that you have.
 The lawyer will ask you more questions, maybe try to learn additional information about your issue, and give you an assessment of your options and potential outcomes to expect.

 The laws are different in each individual state and court rules may even vary by county.
 A local attorney will best understand how to handle a case like your.
 We suggest consulting a lawyer in a city near you to give you the best advice about the legal process for your legal matters.

 Just because you have an initial consultation with a lawyer doesn’t mean you have to hire them to take on your case.
-There is nothing wrong with having multiple consultations with different lawyers to give you more options to choose from.
+As a prospective client, there is nothing wrong with having multiple consultations with different law firms to give you more options to choose from.

 Yes.
-A lawyer is professionally obligated not to disclose any details from your consultation.
-This privilege exists even if you choose not to hire the lawyer to represent you.
+A lawyer is professionally obligated to not disclose any details from your legal consultation.
+This attorney-client privilege exists even if you choose not to hire the lawyer to represent you.

 You should take some time to think about what you want to discuss before the consultation occurs.
 This includes making notes about your legal situation so that you do not forget anything.
 Include information about other people who may be involved in your case, like witnesses.